- Part 1: Roy Lichtenstein, The Man Who Didn’t paint Ben Day Dots

 1. Wood engraving

-The large-scale publishing of illustrated magazines in the 1840s and 50s greatly revived wood engraving, which had been a fairly minor craft, if not quite a “dying art.”
-Though it was gradually edged out by newer methods, wood engraving remained the dominant form of illustration in the mass-printed press from the 1840s/50s until the early 1890s.
+The large-scale publishing of illustrated magazines in the 1840s and 50s greatly expanded the wood engraving trade, which had previously been a fairly minor craft.
+Though it was gradually edged out by newer methods, wood engraving remained the dominant form of illustration in the mass-printed press from the 1830s until the early 1890s.

 The precursor of the wood engraving was the woodcut—printed from a carved wooden block, originating in China, developed in Japan.
 It came to Europe around 1400 CE/AD—just in time for the movable type printing revolution started by Johannes Gutenberg.
 Like letterpress, woodcut was a form of relief printing.
 This meant words and pictures could be locked into the same frame and printed together.